 - Problems and delays in wound healing*

-- Seizures, confusion, changes in mental status, and vision loss*
+- Brain syndrome (reversible posterior leukoencephalopathy syndrome) causing seizures, confusion, changes in mental status, and vision loss*

 - Tumor lysis syndrome with chemical imbalances and possible kidney failure*

 - Severe allergic reaction with symptoms like itching, hives, swelling in the mouth or throat, trouble breathing or swallowing, and shock